Wrapping your head around manufacturing cycle time

 Take control of your cycle time

-Katana manufacturing ERP software helps you get more control over your shopfloor instead of running circles trying to identify issues.
+Katana cloud manufacturing software helps you get more control over your shopfloor instead of running circles trying to identify issues.
 Manage your entire manufacturing business from one place.

 Sometimes, no matter how clear your calculation is, the chances are that you may miss essential data causing costly downtime.

-The good news is that reducing cycle time losses is possible when using ERP to calculate cycle time.
+The good news is that reducing cycle time losses is possible when using cloud manufacturing software to calculate cycle time.

 How does Katana track cycle time?
 Here are some noteworthy easy-to-use features Katana uses for calculating cycle time: